Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-I love that they’re dusted with powdered sugar, resembling mini snowballs.
-This festive look makes them a great addition to your Christmas dessert board or to bring to a cookie exchange.
-Everyone always goes crazy over them!
+This festive snowball look makes them a great addition to your Christmas dessert board along with candy cane cookies or include them in a cookie exchange!

 What Do You Call Them?